 The upper and lower silicone shock absorbers are injection-molded and transparent.
 The lamp-holder and fixing support come in PPS.
 The diffuser is flashed and blown opal glass.
 The molded fixing ring nut is die-cast aluminum alloy with alodine plating.
 The frieze is photo-etched and mechanically drawn AISI 304 steel.
 The ceiling attachment is molded and galvanized steel ceiling attachment.
 It has a gray, injection-molded PA6 (Nylon) rose, steel wire, and a FEP/SIL UV-stabilized transparent power cord.

-The Skygarden S emits diffused light and is available in black, brown, bronze, or gold.
+The Skygarden S emits diffused light and is available in black, brown, bronze, or white.
 Diffusers are available in two sizes (models):

 SKYGARDEN S1: 11.8" x 23.6"